git4example/jekyll-test/docs/index.markdown

 layout: home
 ---

-This is my site for the github pages
+This is my landing page